lenny-zanotelli/frontendmentor-countries-api/README.md

 ### Continued development

-I need to improve the visual and the details page.
+I need to improve the UI.
-Try to don't use the package country-code-lookup for borders countries.

 ### Useful resources